changeworld/azure-docs.pl-pl/articles/iot-accelerators/iot-accelerators-remote-monitoring-bulk-configuration-update.md

 > * Wdrażanie konfiguracji na urządzeniach z grupy urządzeń
 > * Monitorowanie wdrożenia

-Jeśli nie masz subskrypcji platformy Azure, przed rozpoczęciem utwórz [bezpłatne konto](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+Jeśli nie masz subskrypcji platformy Azure, utwórz [bezpłatne konto](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) przed rozpoczęciem.

 <!--
 If this is going to be a tutorial - we need to split this include into two so that we can accommodate the additional prerequisites: